New Hampshire Administrative License Suspension (ALS)

 Will My License be Suspended if I'm Charged for DWI?

-An ALS is either a 180 day, or 2 year, suspension of your driver’s license or privilege to drive.
+An Administrative License Suspension (ALS) is either a 180 day, or 2 year, suspension of your driver’s license or privilege to drive.
+Almost all DWI charges also involve an ALS.
 An ALS is NOT dependent on whether you are found guilty in Court.
 An ALS may proceed even if you are found innocent in Court.

 • You ‘refused’ to submit to a post-arrest chemical test (breath, blood, or urine), OR